zuplo/docs/docs/guides/oauth-client-management-setup.md

 title: OAuth Client Management Setup
 ---

 In order to configure OAuth client management for your Developer Portal, you will need to create an OAuth Client in your identity provider that will be used for federated authentication.
-This OAuth Client is what Zuplo will use to authenticate with your Identity Provider to determine that your user's are who they say they are.
+This OAuth Client is what Zuplo will use to authenticate with your Identity Provider to determine that your users are who they say they are.

 You can find instructions on creating an OAuth client for your provider in the documents below.